pop-os/cosmic-epoch/README.md

 Notes on versioning and packaging all these components together properly will be added at a later stage once COSMIC DE gets its first release.

 ## Installing on Pop!_OS
 COSMIC DE is near its first alpha release.
 Using and testing the pre-alpha is welcome.
-Bugs are and breakage is expected.
+Bugs and breakage are expected.

 #### Enable Wayland
 `sudo nano /etc/gdm3/custom.conf`